KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 - Saves development time
 - Integrates with CI/CD pipelines

-## Automated Testing in CI
+## Types of Automated Tests
-Automated testing is the backbone of a reliable CI/CD process.
-It ensures that new changes are safe and meet quality standards before they reach users.
-Different types of tests are used to validate the application at different levels.
+In a CI/CD pipeline, different types of automated tests are used to verify the application at various stages.
+The most common ones are:

-### Common Types of Automated Tests

 *   **Unit Tests**:
-    *   **Scope**: These tests focus on the smallest piece of testable software, like a single function, method, or class, in isolation from the rest of the application.
+    *   **Focus**: Tests the smallest individual parts of the code, like a single function or method, in isolation.
-    *   **Purpose**: To verify that each component works as designed.
-They are fast to run and form the base of the testing pyramid.
+    *   **Goal**: To confirm that each component works correctly on its own.
+They are very fast and make up the majority of tests.
-    *   **Example**: Testing a function that calculates a sum to ensure it returns the correct value for a given input.

 *   **Integration Tests**:
-    *   **Scope**: These tests verify the interaction between two or more integrated components or services.
-    *   **Purpose**: To catch errors in the interfaces and interactions between different parts of the system (e.g., how your application communicates with a database or an external API).
+    *   **Focus**: Tests how different parts of the application work together.
+For example, how the application interacts with a database or an external API.
-    *   **Example**: Testing if a user registration function correctly saves user data to the database.
+    *   **Goal**: To find issues in the interfaces and interactions between components.

 *   **End-to-End (E2E) Tests**:
-    *   **Scope**: These tests simulate a real user's workflow from start to finish.
-They validate the entire application stack, including the user interface, backend services, and databases.
+    *   **Focus**: Simulates a full user journey from start to finish.
+It tests the entire application, from the UI to the backend services.
-    *   **Purpose**: To ensure the complete application flow works as expected from the user's perspective.
+    *   **Goal**: To validate that the entire system works as expected from a user's perspective.
+These tests are powerful but slower and more complex to maintain.

-    *   **Example**: Automating a browser to simulate a user logging in, adding an item to a shopping cart, and checking out.
+*   **Smoke Tests**:
+    *   **Focus**: A small, quick set of tests run on a new build to ensure its most critical functions are working.
+    *   **Goal**: To answer the basic question, "Is the build stable enough for further testing?"
+A failed smoke test means the build is immediately rejected.

+*   **Regression Tests**:
+    *   **Focus**: Reruns existing functional and non-functional tests.
+    *   **Goal**: To ensure that recently added code or bug fixes have not accidentally broken existing functionality.

+*   **Performance Tests**:
+    *   **Focus**: Measures how the system performs in terms of responsiveness and stability under a particular workload.
+    *   **Goal**: To evaluate speed, scalability, and stability.
+Examples include load testing and stress testing.

+*   **Vulnerability (Security) Tests**:
+    *   **Focus**: Scans the application for security flaws and vulnerabilities.
+    *   **Goal**: To identify and fix security risks before they can be exploited.
+This can be done with Static (SAST) or Dynamic (DAST) analysis tools.

-*   **Component Tests**:
+*   **UI (User Interface) Tests**:
-    *   **Scope**: A middle ground between unit and integration tests.
-A component test limits the scope of the system under test to a portion of the application (e.g., a single microservice with its database mocked or containerized).
-    *   **Purpose**: To test the behavior of a component in isolation without testing its integration with other external services.

-### The Testing Pyramid
-The testing pyramid is a concept that helps visualize how to balance these different types of tests.
-The general idea is:
-1.  **Write lots of fast, simple Unit Tests** (the wide base of the pyramid).
-2.  **Write fewer, slightly slower Integration Tests**.
-3.  **Write even fewer, complex, and slow E2E Tests** (the narrow top of the pyramid).

-Following this model creates a fast, stable, and reliable test suite.
+    *   **Focus**: Specifically validates the graphical user interface (GUI) of the application.
+    *   **Goal**: To check that UI elements like buttons, forms, and menus look correct and function as expected.
+E2E tests often include UI testing.

 ## Code Quality Analysis